wp-plugins/yith-woocommerce-wishlist/README.txt

 == Upgrade notice ==

-= 2.0.2 =
+= 2.0.3 =

-* Updated: font-awesome library
+* Tweak: set correct protocol for admin-ajax requests
+* Tweak: used wc core function to set cookie
+* Tweak: let customization of add_to_wishlist shortcodes
+* Fixed: show add to cart column when stock status disabled
-* Fixed: option with old font-awesome classes
+* Fixed: product existing in wishlist